Best Of17 min read

 • UI feels dated compared to Pipedrive or Capsule

-• Mobile app could be better
+• Mobile app could use some work

 3. Capsule CRM — Best for Simple, Clean Client Tracking